-After the dissertation is provisionally accepted by the committee, an oral defense, known as the Final Examination, is mandatory.
+After the dissertation is provisionally accepted by the committee, an oral defense, known as the Dissertation Defense (The Graduate College refers to this as the Final Examination), is mandatory.
 Students must be enrolled for the entire academic term in which the Final Examination occurs.
 Outcome of that defense may be: pass the candidate with no revisions required, pass the candidate pending revision of the dissertation, or fail the candidate.
+In cases in which the student passed with one dissenting fail vote on the Final Examination Result form (FER), the dissenting member may, but is not required to sign the TDA (Thesis/Dissertation Approval.)
 Students who are failed may retake the exam one additional time.

 The final examination committee is appointed by the Dean of the Graduate College, upon recommendation of the Head or DGS of the GGIS Department.
 The student's thesis advisor (i.e. Director of Research) need not be the chair of the committee, but this individual must have an affiliate or adjunct appointment in the Department of GGIS and should maintain an active research program.
 The chair of the final examination committee must be a member of the Graduate Faculty of the Department of Geography and Geographic Information Science.
 The committee chair is responsible for convening the committee, conducting the examination, and submitting the Final Examination Result Form to the GGIS Department and to the Academic Services unit of the Graduate College.
 The student, committee chair, and at least one additional voting member of the committee must be physically present for all oral components of the entire examination (i.e., presence by video or teleconference is not acceptable).
 If the committee has more than one chair, all chairs must be physically present; in these cases, no additional voting member is required to be physically present.
 All voting members of the committee must be present in person or participate via teleconference or other electronic media during the examination, deliberation and results determination of all oral components of the examination.
+In cases in which the student passed with one dissenting fail vote (excluding the chair and/or co-chair on the Final Examination Result (FER), the dissenting member may, but is not required to sign the (Thesis/Dissertation Approval) TDA.